Collapse Wasn’t Inevitable: We Locked Ourselves Out of Evolution

 The Renaissance & The Enlightenment: These were not merely random periods of progress.
 They were mass psychic updates.
 A critical mass of individuals began to integrate thought (PFC) with observation and emotion (limbic), breaking free from the dogmatic DMN constructs of the Middle Ages.
 This shift in consciousness didn’t happen in isolation; it resonated across Europe, enabling art, science, and philosophy to leap forward in unison.

 The Relativity Revolution: As Einstein, Hilbert, and others were mathematically deconstructing absolute time and space, the morphic field shifted.
-Suddenly, in art, Surrealism erupted — Dali, Magritte, and others breaking the rigid laws of perspective and logic, painting the fluid, non-linear, relative reality the physicists were describing.
+Suddenly, in art, Surrealism erupted.
+Dalí, Magritte, and others were breaking the rigid laws of perspective and logic, painting the fluid, non-linear, relative reality the physicists were describing.
 The same pattern of consciousness — a break from Newtonian certainty — was expressing itself simultaneously in science and art.

 This explains the profound isolation often felt by those who pioneer new ways of being — the neurodivergent, the healers, the systems-thinkers.
 They are not broken and disordered.
 They are early adopters of a new build of consciousness.
 They are the first to install the update, vibrating at a frequency the collective field hasn’t yet fully matched, often facing resistance from the old “operating system’s” immune response, enduring enormous amounts of skepticism, ridicule, and dismissal.
 No wonder so many of them experience “executive dysfunction”.
 They are here to rewrite the system so it doesn’t collapse into extinction, while the system also tries to bury them with its corrupted code.